placidojohnmarvie-cloud/payroll-analysis-portfolio/README.md

-# payroll-analysis-portfolio
-Simple Payroll Creation

-# Payroll Data Analysis
+# Payroll Creation & Data Analysis

 This project contains a simple payroll system created in Excel as part of my data analysis portfolio.
 It demonstrates skills in:
 - Data cleaning
-- Basic formulas (SUM, IF, VLOOKUP, etc.)
+- Basic formulas (SUM, IF, etc.)
 - Formatting for readability
 - Payroll computation logic